lanylow/rbxfpsunlocker-osx/README.md

 ### Creating a Terminal shortcut

-In this section you will create define alias, a terminal shortcut with a name and command.
+In this section, you will create an alias, a terminal shortcut with a name and command.
 Entering the name into the terminal will run the command.
 1. In Finder, press Command + Shift + G and enter in `~` (copy and paste that in if necessary).
 It should say `Go to:` followed by the path to your user folder.
 Press enter or click on it.
 2. You will need to edit a hidden file.
 To show hidden files, press Command + Shift + . (period).
 Then locate the file `.zshrc`.
 This is the file where Terminal aliases are defined among other things.
-3. Open `.zshrc` with a text editor, you may need to right click then press `Open With > Other` and locate the editor you wish to use.
+3. Open `.zshrc` with a text editor, you may need to right-click then press `Open With > Other` and locate the editor you wish to use.
 **If there's any text, don't remove it.
 Write below all the text in new lines.** Write a new line write an alias like this:
 ```
 alias roblox='sudo ./Users/MyUser/Downloads/rbxfpsunlocker 999'
 ```
-The name of the alias is `roblox` but it you can name it whatever you want.
+The name of the alias is `roblox` but you can name it whatever you want.
 Keep the exact format, the terminal command is in single quotation marks and there are no spaces next to `=`.
-You can create as many alias as you want in separate lines for different framerates.
+You can create as many aliases as you want in separate lines for different framerates.

 4. Open the Terminal app **(restart Terminal if it's running in order for the alias to apply)**.
 Enter in the name you chose for your alias and the command should run.
 In this case, writing `roblox` then hitting enter should run `rbxfpsunlocker` with a cap of 999.

 ### Creating an App shortcut
-In this section you will create a shortcut using the built-in Shortcuts app. **The Shortcuts app is only available on macOS versions, Monterey or newer.**
+In this section, you will create a shortcut using the built-in Shortcuts app. **The Shortcuts app is only available on macOS versions, Monterey or newer.**

 1. Open the Shortcuts app using one of two methods:
 	* Press Command + Space, type in `Shortcuts`, then press enter on the Terminal app.